 It’s been a learning curve, if anything.
 Even after some help from the council, I’m not naive enough to believe that this battle with my Cowboy Estate Agents is over.

 Hopefully my little story will help you out if you ever find yourself in a situation like this; if not, well done on picking the good guys.

 One parting note: Students are easy money for Estate Agents and Landlords.
 You’ll find many don’t care if a cupboard is broken or the carpet’s in poor condition; you’re stuck in a contract for 12 months.
 They also assume students won’t do anything about their unprofessional behaviour; many don’t.
 The more of us who take a stand against this kind of crap, the more successful we’ll be in securing acceptable housing for students.

-For more information on housing, including many more helpful tips I’ve missed, head over to http://www.susu.org/life/steps-to-finding-a-house and http://www.susu.org/life/booklets/Housing-Guide.pdf.
+For more information on housing, including many more helpful tips I’ve missed, head over to this blog post by VP Engagement Claire Gilbert, this one too, and read this handy guide by SUSU.
 I probably should have.